-

 Sway

-Definition: Sway is the inclination of the body away from the moving foot and, if there is turn involved, towards the inside of the turn.
-Sway is used in Waltz, Foxtrot, and Viennese Waltz to counterbalance the force of swing.
+The inclination of the body away from the moving foot and, if turn is involved, towards the inside of the turn.
+Used in Waltz, Foxtrot, and Viennese Waltz to counterbalance the force of swing.

 Swing

-Definition: Used in the swing dances (Waltz, Foxtrot, Viennese Waltz, and Quickstep), this is a way of moving body weight from foot to foot in which one part of the body acts as a stationary anchor point from which the rest of the body, or a part of the body, moves.
+In swing dances, a way of moving body weight from foot to foot in which one part of the body acts as a stationary anchor point while the rest of the body, or part of it, moves.

 Swivel(s)